akka/akka/akka-docs/src/main/paradox/project/scala3.md

 we are publishing experimental Scala 3 artifacts that can be used 'directly' (without `CrossVersion`) with Scala 3.1.1-RC1.
 The 2.6.17 artifacts can be used only with nightly builds of Scala 3 (i.e. `3.1.1-RC1-bin-20211007-c041327-NIGHTLY`).

-There are some known run-time problems with these artifacts still, which are tracked under the umbrella issue [#30242](https://github.com/akka/akka/issues/30242).
-We encourage you to try out these artifacts and report any findings.
+We encourage you to try out these artifacts and [report any findings](https://github.com/akka/akka/issues?q=is%3Aopen+is%3Aissue+label%3At%3Ascala-3).

 We do not promise @ref:[binary compatibility](../common/binary-compatibility-rules.md) for these artifacts yet.